Why muscle loss ends up as fat gain

 We see many clients at Bodyscan who lose a lot of fat but who also lose a great deal of muscle too.

-Look at the Bodyscan reports of these two clients who both did ‘biggest loser’-style diets with severely restricted calories: Nikhil, whose results are above, lost 4.7kg of muscle to his 4.9kg of fat, while Robert lost a whopping 10.8kg of muscle for 25.2kg of fat.
-Those big muscle losses do not bode well for keeping the fat off.
+Look at Nikhil, whose results are above.
+In a Biggest Loser-style, rapid weight-loss programme with a massive calorie deficit, he lost 4.7kg of lean mass to his 4.9kg of fat.
+Big muscle losses do not bode well for keeping the fat off.

 Indeed, loss of muscle is the reason why so many people who shed a lot of weight (see this article about DEXA and Oprah Winfrey) yo-yo back up again, and it highlights the importance of retaining your muscle mass when you embark on a fat loss regime.